 1.2 Investigative techniques discussed may be intrusive, disruptive or destructive.
 It is the responsibility of the investigator to establish the limitations of use, to anticipate and advise of the destructive nature of some procedures, and to plan for patching and selective reconstruction as necessary.

 1.3 The values stated in inch-pound units are to be regarded as standard.
 No other units of measurement are included in this standard.

 1.4 This standard may involve hazardous materials, operations, and equipment.
-This standard does not purport to address all of the safety problems associated with its use.
-Establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+This standard does not purport to address all of the safety concerns, if any, associated with its use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.
 Awareness of safety and familiarity with safe procedures are particularly important for aboveground operations on the exterior of a building and destructive investigative procedures that typically are associated with the work described in this standard.

 ICS Number Code 91.060.10 (Walls.
 Partitions.
 Facades)

 |Link to Active (This link will always route to the current Active version of the standard.)|

 ASTM E2841-19, Standard Guide for Conducting Inspections of Building Facades for Unsafe Conditions, ASTM International, West Conshohocken, PA, 2019, www.astm.orgBack to Top